 In other words, fiscal sponsorship is almost like a reassuring wing, where established, 501(c)(3) nonprofits are able to support charitable projects and other endeavors.
 Often, it gives the project the necessary resources (with the aid of tax exemptions) to get the charitable project off-the-ground.
 If you are considering fiscal sponsorship, it can be important to get the help Illinois nonprofit attorney James C. Provenza.

 With years of experience helping Illinois nonprofits navigate the complicated legal avenues that nonprofits must face, attorney Provenza can provide counsel, legal representation, and more.
-For a free consultation, call our Chicago IL nonprofit law firm today at (847) 729-3939.
+Call our Chicago IL nonprofit law firm today at (847) 729-3939.

 What Does a Fiscal Sponsor Do?